iZwag/ha-gullburet/README.md

 # Home Assistant // Gullburet

 This repo contains (the shareable part of) my smart-home configuration.
-Orhcestration of is handled by [Home Assistant](https://www.home-assistant.io/).
+Orhcestration is handled by [Home Assistant](https://www.home-assistant.io/).

 What is *Gullburet*?
 It's the nickname of our apartment, and it means "the golden cage".